Religious Confucianism: Civil War to modern era views

 He Guanghu points out that the heaven of Religious Confucianism is the heaven that blesses the people and reprieves sins, and is a supreme god with a will and personality.
 Lai Yonghai points out that heaven, or God, is the supreme deity of Confucianism, and that the will of heaven is the fundamental starting point for all political and ethical principles of Confucianism.
 The deity system with God as the supreme deity is the belief system of Religious Confucianism.
 God was originally the ancestral god of the past.
 The Confucians of the Song Dynasty described Heaven, Reason, and Emperor (God) as concepts of the same reality and different names, but only changed the concept of God, not the essence of God as the master of the world.
 Confucius and the best Confucians were worshiped as public gods of the state after their death.
 Monarchs and Confucians were the rulers and teachers who honored God's command to govern and educate the people.
 Since the Song Dynasty, Confucians have used philosophical theories of the relationship between reason and qi and the nature of the mind to argue that the teachings of benevolence, righteousness, propriety, wisdom, and the virtues of loyalty, faith, filial piety, and fraternity are the nature given to each person by Heaven, so it is one's duty to observe these principles.
 Confucianism is essentially the study of the interpretation of the scriptures.

+Neo-Confucians like the Cheng brothers concieved of Heaven as the wonderful life-giving activity that transcends the world within the world, making it naturally religious.
+Other modern Confucians treat the nature of Heaven as a transcendent foundation of moral axiology and political cosmology, representing it as the ultimate ideal in traditional Confucian society; hence, Heaven (Tian) is also treated as the ordered totality of existence itself, the ultimate source of the socio-cosmic order which humanity must align.

 On the other hand, some scholars believe that not only Confucianism, but also Confucianism itself, is a human-centered, atheistic religion.
 The Chinese attach importance to funeral rites, family continuity, filial piety, and returning to one's roots, and respect for ancestors can be considered a habit.
 Some contemporary Chinese would equate religion with superstition and reject it in word and deed, and thus often do not consider Confucianism as a religion.